CetinJr19/Kubernetes/README.md

-# Hel Chart and Wordpress task
+# Helm Chart and Wordpress task